crnsh/onnx2mlgo/README.md

+# MLGO

+MLGO is tensor library for machine learning in pure Golang that can run on MIPS.

+The machine learning part of this project refers to the legendary [ggml.cpp](https://github.com/ggerganov/ggml) framework.

-# ONNX to MLGO Transpiler
+## ONNX to MLGO Transpiler

 Compiles ONNX to MLGO.